motion/orbit/notes/next-umed.md

   - [ ] test to be sure you can add tabs when syncing is running and fix if not

 - settings panes fixes:
-  - [ ] drive syncer not showing anything in their setting pane, some simple solutin we can discuss

   - [ ] settings pane are loading/reloading their content every time
     - problem: slack/github have to load the table content every time you look @ them
     - solution: